-Partnerships like this one with Eurovo show that attitudes might be changing as forward-thinking organisations that were once financially dependent on selling animal products begin to recognize the increasing societal demand and necessity for food products that animals, our planet, and our health don’t have to pay the price for.
+Partnerships like this show that attitudes might be changing as forward-thinking organisations that were once financially dependent on selling animal products begin to recognise the increasing societal demand – and necessity – for food products that don’t harm animals, our planet, and our health.
 As a result, they’ll experience the profits from the growing demand for vegan products.
 Longer term, if that demand continues to grow, they may even find themselves in a position where turning their focus away from animal products altogether starts making better financial sense.

 Now wouldn’t that be amazing?

-Every time we choose to eat vegan, we add to the demand for vegan offerings whilst simultaneously helping to reduce the financial need for the companies that supply meat, milk, and eggs to keep exploiting animals.
+Every time we choose to eat vegan, we add to the demand for plant-based foods, whilst simultaneously helping to reduce the financial need for those companies to keep exploiting animals.
 With our choices, we make a difference and help to determine the future of how food companies do business.

-Buying eggs supports an industry where unwanted male chicks are cruelly killed at around one day old and female chickens live short lives in abject misery before being slaughtered for low-grade meat once their egg production wanes (at about 80 weeks old).
+Buying eggs supports an industry where unwanted male chicks are cruelly killed at around one day old and female chickens live short lives in abject misery.
+When their production wanes (at about 80 weeks old), they will be slaughtered for low-grade meat.
 The “free-range” or cage-free label actually means very little, as even these hens are very closely-confined and rarely if ever get to venture outside.

-So be on the lookout for JUST Egg as a delicious alternative to non-vegan eggs.
-They may be distributed in the U.K. under a different name but, no matter what, they’re going to take the vegan egg game to a whole new level and I for one am VERY excited!
+So be on the lookout for JUST Egg!
+It’s going to take the vegan egg game to a whole new level and I for one am VERY excited!